The Ben Halpern Award For Best Dissertation in Israel Studies

 The Association for Israel Studies awards the Ben Halpern Prize for the best doctoral dissertation in Israel Studies (broadly defined) approved during the 2024 calendar year.
 This award honors the memory of Ben Halpern (1912-1990), a founding member of the Board of Directors of the Association for Israel Studies and the author of the influential book, The Idea of the Jewish State.
 An inspiring teacher at Brandeis University, Ben Halpern left a powerful and distinctive intellectual legacy including a commitment to the rigorous academic study of Israeli society.

-To submit a dissertation for consideration, a candidate should send each member of the Halpern Award Committee a copy of the dissertation and two recommendation letters by scholars familiar with the candidate’s work.
-Recommendations should explain how the dissertation has advanced knowledge in the field of Israel Studies (including the Yishuv period).
+Each member of the committee—including the chair—should be sent a copy of the submitted dissertation.
+Each Committee member will read and comment on all or the majority of them.
+Candidates should also send to the committee chair two recommendation letters by scholars familiar with the candidate’s work.
+The letters should explain how the dissertation has advanced knowledge in the field of Israel Studies (including the Yishuv period).

-Please find below the names and contacts of the other committee members:
+Please find below the names and emails of the committee members:

 Osnat Akirav, osnatak@bezeqint.net